teambit/docs/docs/getting-started/creating-components.md

 import ReactEnvironment from '@site/docs/components/workspace/react-environment.md' import ExampleButton from '@site/docs/components/examples/button.md'

-Once you have [initialize a Bit workspace](/getting-started/initializing-workspace) you can then:
+Once you have [initialized a Bit workspace](/getting-started/initializing-workspace) you can:

 1. Configure the `teambit.react/react` workspace variant to use the React example component
 2. Use `bit create` to create an example component and add it to the workspace